liangliangzhuang/multi-rIG/README.md

     -   The "crack.R" script, which performs parameter estimation across various models and calculates their respective AIC.
     -   The "results" folder, where the final analytical outputs are systematically stored.

--   **simulation**: "Integral_appr.R": the primary R script for replicating Figure 2 in the paper.
-This script evaluates the efficacy of various numerical integration techniques in approximating the CDF of failure times.
+-   **simulation**: "Integral_appr.R": the primary R script for replicating Figure 2.
+This script evaluates the efficacy of various numerical integration techniques in approximating the CDF of failure time.

 -   **utility**: Houses a suite of functions crucial for the computational analyses: